 Turning the accomplishment of many years

-In Shakespeare Refashioned: Elizabethan Plays on Edwardian Stages, Cary Mazer quotes both Sir Herbert Beerbohm Tree and the actor Arthur Bouchier as defenders of the then current theatrical realizations:
+In Shakespeare Refashioned: Elizabethan Plays on Edwardian Stages, Cary Mazer quotes both Beerbohm Tree and the actor Arthur Bourchier as defenders of the then current theatrical realizations:

-Tree saw the speech as proof that "Shakespeare . . . not only foresaw, but desired, the system of production that is now most in public favour," i.e., verisimilar scenic embellishment.
-"Shakespeare," according to Tree "not only counted upon the potentialities of his own theatre to give point and life to his text, but . . . he also, with the prophetic eye of his genius, foresaw the time when a later stage would achieve for him, in the way of scenery, costumes, and effects, what the playhouse of his day was powerless to accomplish."
+Tree saw the speech as proof that “Shakespeare . . . not only foresaw, but desired, the system of production that is now most in public favour,” i.e., verisimilar scenic embellishment.
+“Shakespeare,” according to Tree “not only counted upon the potentialities of his own theater to give point and life to his text, but . . . he also, with the prophetic eye of his genius, foresaw the time when a later stage would achieve for him, in the way of scenery, costumes, and effects, what the playhouse of his day was powerless to accomplish.”
 In other words, Shakespeare, had he lived in 1900, would have been an aide-de-campe of Tree at Her Majesty’s Theatre.
 [Echoing Tree’s interpretation of the Chorus in Henry V, Bourchier asserted] that Shakespeare “wrote his plays in the hope that some day they would be acted and staged better than they could be acted and staged in his own time.”
 (50-1)

-Postcards on Shakespeare appeared in a dizzying array of contexts, some humorous and some serious; these cards of actors were only a small part of Shakespeare and the card-industry.
-Many cultural influences made Shakespeare postcards popular, but the simplest explanation for the 1,000 cards mounted on this site is that the public was caught up in a mania for collecting that is easy to understand; these were pictures of the most popular stars of the day, and handsome men and beautiful women are always popular in any medium, and actors, like our movie stars today, had an irresistible appeal.
-And there was no shortage of actors and actresses to collect; London was home to almost fifty theatres when playgoing was one of the city's major entertainments.
+Postcards on Shakespeare appeared in a dizzying array of contexts, some humorous and some serious; these cards of actors were only a small part of Shakespeare and of the card-industry as a whole.
+Many cultural influences made Shakespeare postcards popular, but the simplest explanation for the one thousand cards mounted on this site is that the public was caught up in a mania for collecting that is easy to understand.
+These were pictures of the most popular stars of the day, and handsome men and beautiful women are always popular in any medium.
+Actors, like our movie stars today, had an irresistible appeal, and there was no shortage of actors and actresses to collect; London was home to almost fifty theaters when playgoing was one of the city’s major entertainments.

-In The Shakespeare Trade: Performances and Appropriations (Philadelphia: Univ. of Penn., 1998), Barbara Hodgdon talks about "Shopping Shakespeare" (232-40) and the endless array of items for sale in the town's shops and the museum gift shops.
-There are, of course, dozens of postcards to choose from, but the tourist can also buy memorial medallions, spoons, china and glass, a "Shakespeare saving bank," plaques, boxes, books on Shakespeare (and even his plays), coloring books, paper dolls, tea towels, potholders, Christmas ornaments, T-shirts, thimbles--if you have ever visited Stratford, you know the list is formidable and all the items bear an image of something Shakepearean.
+In The Shakespeare Trade: Performances and Appropriations (Philadelphia: University of Pennsylvania, 1998), Barbara Hodgdon talks about “Shopping Shakespeare” (232-40) and the endless array of items for sale in the town’s shops and the museum gift shops.
+In such shops, there are, of course, dozens of postcards to choose from, but the tourist can also buy memorial medallions, spoons, china and glass, a “Shakespeare saving bank,” plaques, boxes, books on Shakespeare (and even his plays), coloring books, paper dolls, tea towels, potholders, Christmas ornaments, T-shirts, and thimbles.
+If you have ever visited Stratford-upon-Avon, you know the list is formidable, and all the items bear an image of something Shakepearean.

 Cary M. Mazer has an excellent discussion of the changes that took place in Shakespeare performance during the early decades of the last century in Shakespeare Refashioned: Elizabethan Plays on Edwardian Stages (Ann Arbor, MI: UMI Research Press, 1981).
-See especially the section entitled "Shakespeare and the New Stagecraft" (85-121).
-Another important source is James Woodfield's English Theatre in Transition, 1881-1914 (London: Barnes and Noble, 1984.
-Of interest too are Gordon Crosse, Shakespearean Playgoing, 1890-1952 (London: A. R. Mowbray,1953) and J. C. Trewin, Shakespeare on the English Stage, 1900-1965 (London: Barrie and Rockliff, 1964).
+See especially the section entitled “Shakespeare and the New Stagecraft” (85-121).
+Another important source is James Woodfield’s English Theatre in Transition, 1881-1914 (London: Barnes and Noble, 1984).
+Of interest too are Gordon Crosse, Shakespearean Playgoing, 1890-1952 (London: A. R. Mowbray, 1953) and J. C. Trewin, Shakespeare on the English Stage, 1900-1965 (London: Barrie and Rockliff, 1964).
 See our bibliography for more sources.